Lake Nakuru National Park

 Game Drive

-These game drives take place at different times of day which provides unique experiences during safaris at this destination.
-All of the big five with the exception of elephants can be found within the park, as well as other classic African wildlife such as white rhinos, zebra, leopards, lions, giraffes, hippos, impalas, waterbucks, and cheetah.
+These game drives take place at different times of day, which provides unique experiences during safaris at this destination.
+All of the big five, with the exception of elephants, can be found within the park, as well as other classic African wildlife such as white rhinos, zebra, leopards, lions, giraffes, hippos, impalas, waterbucks, and cheetah.

 Makalia Falls

 There’s nothing more relaxing and calming than meditating on the echoes of the falls.
-The falls attract an unusual array of wildlife whatever the season and you can never be sure what will be waiting for you here in this hidden corner of Lake Nakuru in Kenya.
+The falls attract an unusual array of wildlife, whatever the season, and you can never be sure what will be waiting for you here in this hidden corner of Lake Nakuru in Kenya.

 Baboon Cliff

-This is the highest point at the Lake Nakuru National Park; it offers the most spectacular aerial views of the entire park with its absolute natural beauty, like the tropical forests, the yellow fever trees, the blue waters of the lake shining in the sun and the small hills in the background.
+This is the highest point at the Lake Nakuru National Park; it offers the most spectacular aerial views of the entire park with its absolute natural beauty, like the tropical forests, the yellow fever trees, the blue waters of the lake shining in the sun, and the small hills in the background.
 It’s most beautiful at sunset as the light reflects off the water.

-The out of Africa Lookout
+The Out of Africa Lookout

 Pink Flamingos on the Lake